Grima04/Akkuschrauber/README.md

 * a 4 digit display (seven segment display)
 * 8 buttons, of which 4 were used
 * connection cables

 Other hardware used:
 * a DC-power generator
 * a probe to test HIGH/LOW signals
+* Windows 10 PC running Windows XP in a VM with the MCLS-Modular IDE
+* Serial port cable to connect the board to the PC

+### Port pin assignment

+### Flow chart (in German)

 ### The project in action
 ![](https://github.com/Grima04/Akkuschrauber/blob/main/Akkuschrauber_in_Aktion.gif)